Linear maps in minimal free resolutions of Stanley-Reisner rings: Introduction

 \section{Introduction}

-Let $\kk$ be a field and $S = \kk[x_1, \dotsc, x_n]$ be a polynomial ring over it, endowed with the standard $\ZZ$-grading.
+Let $\kk$ be a field and $S = \kk[x_1, \dotsc, x_n]$ be a polynomial ring over it.
 Consider a finitely generated graded $S$-module $M$, and its minimal free resolution $\Fb$.
 The \emph{linear part} \cite{EFS} $\Fblin$ of $\Fb$ has the same modules as $\Fb$, and its differential $\plin$ is obtained from the differential $\del$ of $\Fb$ by deleting all non-linear entries in the matrices representing $\del$ in some basis of $\Fb$.

-Our first result is an explicit description of $\Fblin$ in the case where $M = \kk[\Delta]$ is the Stanley-Reisner ring of a simplicial complex $\Delta$.
+The main result of this short note is an explicit description of $\Fblin$ in the case where $M = \kk[\Delta]$ is the Stanley-Reisner ring of a simplicial complex $\Delta$.
 It is well-known that $\Fb$ is multigraded and generated as $S$-module in squarefree multidegrees.
 For simplicity we identify squarefree multidegrees with subsets of $[n] := \set{1,\dotsc,n}$.
 We are going to use Hochster's formula, which states that